paulcoghlan/public/golang.md

 ## Naming

 - Uppercase names exported
-- Package names are single-word
+- Package names are lowercase single-word
+  - Function names starting with an uppercase letter are exported: keep them to a minimum!
+  - Use aliases to avoid name conflicts
-- Go doesn't provide automatic support for getters and setters.
-Don't put Get into name, but do put Set!
+- Go doesn't provide automatic support for getters and setters. *Don't* put `Get` into name, but *do* put `Set`!
 - Use “camel case” when forming names by combining words; that is, interior capital letters are preferred over interior underscores.
 - One-method interfaces are named by the method name plus an `-er` suffix
 - The importer of a package will use the name to refer to its contents, so exported names in the package can use that fact to avoid repetition e.g.